-TrueGuide® Revision History EFFECTIVE DATE REVISION SUMMARY 7.6.2018 Version 3.6 (cont'd): Section 3.4.5 Construction to Permanent: Added detached condos as an eligible property type.
-Added purchase transaction treatment and one-time close construction to permanent LTV calculation if lot owned prior to first advance from construction financing.
-Section 3.4.6 Home Renovation (Improvement): Removed the requirement that loans with draw features or where interest is charged only as funds are dispersed be underwritten as construction to perm loans.
+- Section 3.4.5 Construction to Permanent: Added detached condos as an eligible property type.
+Added purchase transaction treatment and one-time close construction to permanent LTV calculation if lot owned prior to first advance from construction financing. - Section 3.4.6 Home Renovation (Improvement): Removed the requirement that loans with draw features or where interest is charged only as funds are dispersed be underwritten as construction to perm loans.
 Removed the requirement that the renovation must add value to the property.
-Increased the cost of renovation from 50% up to 75% of the "as completed" appraised value.
-Section 3.4.7.4 Affordable Gift Feature: Added a governmental agency and a federally recognized Native American tribe and their sovereign instrumentalities as eligible donors.
-Section 3.5.1.36 Other Eligible Income: Added Restricted Stock and Restricted Stock Units are eligible income source.
-Section 3.5.3.2 Additional Eligible Assets - Grant Funds: Added a federally recognized Native American tribe and their sovereign instrumentalities as an eligible donor.
-Section 3.5.4.1 Traditional Credit Requirements: Added that timeshare accounts are to be treated as installment debts and not as a mortgage debt.
+Increased the cost of renovation from 50% up to 75% of the "as completed" appraised value. - Section 3.4.7.4 Affordable Gift Feature: Added a governmental agency and a federally recognized Native American tribe and their sovereign instrumentalities as eligible donors. - Section 3.5.1.36 Other Eligible Income: Added Restricted Stock and Restricted Stock Units are eligible income source. - Section 3.5.3.2 Additional Eligible Assets Grant Funds: Added a federally recognized Native American tribe and their sovereign instrumentalities as an eligible donor. - Section 3.5.4.1 Traditional Credit Requirements: Added that timeshare accounts are to be treated as installment debts and not as a mortgage debt.
 Clarified that a chargeoff of mortgage, restructured mortgage and property tax forfeiture are included as derogatory real estate events requiring a waiting period.
-Revised the waiting periods for derogatory real estate events effective 9/6/2018.
-Section 3.5.4.6 Payment of Derogatory Amounts: Added that effective 9/6/2018, garnishments must be paid in full at or before loan closing.
-Clarified that real estate tax liens are included as a derogatory debt requiring payment in full at or before loan closing.
-Section 3.6.1.7 Factory-Built and Manufactured Housing: Added that effective 9/6/2018, a manufactured home may not be on communal land (aka resident-owned community or ROC).
-Clarified and restated the manufactured home requirements that were in the Eligibility Matrices.
+Revised the waiting periods for derogatory real estate events effective 9/6/2018. - Section 3.5.4.6 Payment of Derogatory Amounts: Added that effective 9/6/2018, garnishments must be paid in full at or before loan closing.
+Clarified that real estate tax liens are included as a derogatory debt requiring payment in full at or before loan closing. - Section 3.6.1.7 Factory-Built and Manufactured Housing: Added that effective 9/6/2018, a manufactured home may not be on communal land (aka resident-owned community or ROC).
+Clarified and restated the manufactured home requirements that were in the Eligibility Matrices. - Section 3.13.1 Non AUS Conforming Loans: Expanded to allow 2-units with FHFA high balance loan amounts up to 85% LTV/CLTV.

-Section 3.13.1 Non AUS Conforming Loans: Expanded to allow 2-units with FHFA high balance loan amounts up to 85% LTV/CLTV.
+For additional details, refer to the applicable Product Eligibility Matrix:

-For additional details, refer to the applicable Product Eligibility Matrix:Sec.
-2.3.1 - AUS ConformingSec.
-2.3.2 - AUS Conforming High
+Sec.
+2.3.1 - AUS Conforming Sec.
+2.3.2 - AUS Conforming High Balance Sec.
+2.3.3 - AUS Affordable

 Sec.
-3.13.1 - Non AUS Conforming Sec.
 3.13.2 - Non AUS Jumbo Sec.
-2.3.2- AUS Conforming High BalanceSec.Sec.
-3.13.3- Non AUS AffordableSec.
-3.13.4- Non AUS Medical Professional Program
+3.13.4 - Non AUS Medical Professional Program